This article may contain compensated links. See our full disclosure here

 In general, the shorter and more convenient the flight in terms of departure / arrival time plus airline and class of travel are the key drivers of your flight cost to Italy.

 Here is a guide to the cost per room per night for each style of travel.
-Hotel rooms are generally on the small side so families and groups should consider renting apartments on AirBnB and Booking.com in the major cities.
+Hotel rooms are generally on the small side so families and groups should consider renting apartments on Booking.com, the Plum Guide or Airbnb in the major cities.
 This style of accommodation is much better value in terms of space than traditional hotels.

 Italian properties in this price range offer lots of value.
 You’ll find rooms at charming small boutique hotels and larger apartments in the central historic districts of the main cities.
 In the countryside you’ll find historic properties and upscale farm stays in this price range and they are a great way to immerse yourself in Italian culture.

 Typically three star accommodations, hotels and apartments in this price bracket are usually traditionally decorated and may not have modern amenities such as elevators or air conditioning.
 They may be located a little further away from town centers meaning you can explore outside the main tourist zones.
-You can also find great value at small bed and breakfasts and classic farm stays or agriturismos with friendly owners happy to chat and offer advice for enjoying their town or city.Want our easy trip cost calculator? > click here
+You can also find great value at small bed and breakfasts and classic farm stays or agriturismos with friendly owners happy to chat and offer advice for enjoying their town or city.Click here for our easy trip cost calculator

 If you want to stay at the chicest hotels with designer amenities or a converted castle or villa there are many luxury accommodation options to tempt you in Italy.
 From the divine Le Sirenuse in Positano to elegant Hassler Roma near the Spanish Steps in Rome, or a luxury villa in Tuscany, the options are only bounded by your imagination.